milindchavan12/aks/README.md

 ### 7. ReplicaSet
 - A ReplicaSet is associated with Pod and indicates how many pod should be running within cluster.
-- A ReplicaSrt implies a controller that atches the ongoing state.
+- A ReplicaSet implies a controller that atches the ongoing state.

 ### 8. Services
 - Service is Kubernetes Resource used to provide an abstraction through to your pods agnostic of the specific instance that are running.